Loans Mortgages

 For the most part, interest rates and payments are fixed with a home equity loan, so your monthly payments won’t fluctuate.
 You can usually borrow up to 85% of your home’s value; however, the exact amount of money you can borrow will depend on factors such as your income, credit history, and how much your home is worth.

 For example, say you have a home with a market value of $350,000 and you have a remaining balance of $200,000 owed on your first mortgage.
-Your lender has said they will allow you to borrow up to 85% of your home’s value.
-That means you can borrow up to $97,500.
-Here’s how to get that number:
+If your lender lets you borrow up to 85% of your home’s value, here’s the math on your potential loan:

 • $350,000 x 85% = $297,500 (the total maximum of what you can borrow)